 January 3rd, 2023 - Mercury’s black disc helps sharpen Solar Orbiter’s view

+On January 3, 2023, Solar Orbiter captured a rare and exciting event: the transit of inner planet Mercury in front of the Sun.
 Several instruments on board the Solar Orbiter captured the transit while the Extreme Ultraviolet Imager (EUI) took a movie of the planet’s progress (Mercury appeared as a perfectly black circle moving across the face of the Sun).

 Our company, DELTATEC, is proud to have contributed to this project by working on the electronic components of the extreme ultraviolet imager, of which you can admire the video below.
+The study of this event will further improve the quality of the Solar Orbiter data.

 We are excited to be part of this mission and look forward to contributing to future missions that will expand our understanding of the solar system and beyond.